 How Long Is Leftover Turkey Soup Good For?

 If you store the homemade turkey soup recipe in an airtight sealed container, you can keep it in the refrigerator for up to 3-4 days.
 This is wonderful right after the holidays when everyone is busy going from place to place.
-You can quickly heat it up and enjoy a homecooked meal in between stops.
+You can quickly heat up keto turkey soup and enjoy a homecooked meal in between stops.
 Leftover turkey soup is lovely for meal planning too!

 Yes, you can freeze this leftover turkey soup.
 Just pour it into a freezer bag and fill it ⅔ full.
 You don’t’ want to overfill it because the soup expands as it freezes, and it would rupture the bag.
 It will last 2-3 months in the freezer.
 If you want to have this as a quick lunch, you can pour the soup in individual bags instead of a large gallon-sized.